 Change is the only constant thing.

-Finding ourselves in a place where we become stuck or complacent, is a perfect time to change.
+If we find ourselves in a place where we become stuck or complacent, it's a time to change.
 As we become lost in the hum-drum of life, doing the same repetitious things day after day, life can become boring.
 Have you ever asked life what does it want from you?
-I used the words differently because ask most of us what we want out of life, and it’s an easy question to answer.
+I used the words differently because if you ask most of us what we want out of life, it’s an easy question to answer.
 But we didn't create ourselves or, put ourselves here, an unseen intelligence made that decision for us so asking the Universe "what do you want from me?" seems to be a question that may bring answers.

 Change is the only constant thing in this world.
 If we can't depend on anything else, we can count on the fact that our circumstances will change some for the good and some will not be so good.
 However, If we accept the fact that nothing will stay the same in our life time, our jobs, our relationships with people, even our personalities our likes and dislikes the "fear" of change will not be so scary.